 The Zodiac is also much smaller, with 12 passengers compared to 50 when full.
 The Zodiac’s size meant that we sat directly on the inflatable edge of the boat and bumped around with every wave on the Bay of Fundy.
 It also allowed us to get amazing views of the two majestic humpback whales we soon came across.

 Watching these incredible creatures at such close quarters was a magical experience.
 Most notably, we were the only whale watching boat in the area viewing these humpbacks, something that is apparently pretty common in this area.

 There are a few different operators for whale watching on Brier Island, but all have agreed to adhere to self-imposed regulations to avoid harassing or overwhelming the whales.

 The main Brier Island whale watching season is mid June to September.
 Aside from humpbacks, it is also common to see finback and minke whales plus harbour porpoises and white-sided dolphins.

 Other Brier Island wildlife

 Whales aren’t the only animal attracted to Brier Island’s shores.
 Over 300 species of birds call Brier Island home at one time of the year or other, as it is a popular spot for migrating birds.

 For this reason, Brier Island is known as one of Canada’s ‘Important Bird Areas.’
-Peter’s Island, at the southeastern tip of the island, is protected by Nova Scotia’s Nature Trust.
+Peter’s Island, at the southeastern tip of the island, is protected by the Nature Conservancy of Canada.

 Besides birds, there is also a seal colony located in the aptly named Seal Cove, close to the Western Light.
 To reach Seal Cove, follow the short coastal trail (less than ten minutes) west of the lighthouse.